overmet15/PG3D-JbroLauncher/README.md

 ## This is work in progress fix of Jbro's mod menu.
+Current state of the launcher is NOT WORKING.

-# Everything past here was written by jbro.
+Everything past here was written by jbro.

 # PG3D-JbroLauncher
 For PG3D v15.3.0